 Mr Skala was appointed to the CEFC Board with effect from 7 August 2017 for five years.

-Ms Bond is one of Australia's leading engineers, with extensive experience in the water and energy sectors in Queensland and the Northern Territory.
-She has been a professional company director for 14 years, and as an executive, helped establish the Worley business in Queensland, the Northern Territory and Papua New Guinea.
+Ms Bond is one of Australia's leading engineers, with over 30 years’ experience.
+She has been a professional company director for 16 years, and as an executive, helped establish the Worley business in Queensland, the Northern Territory and Papua New Guinea.